For the 2026 school year, there is 1 community college serving 2,765 students in Wood County County, West Virginia.

 There is 1 community colleges serving 2,765 students in Wood County, WV.

-What is community college acceptance rate in Wood County, WV?
+What is the community college acceptance rate in Wood County, WV?

 The average community college acceptance rate in West Virginia is 72% (compared to national acceptance rates).

-How diverse are community college in Wood County, WV?
+How diverse are community colleges in Wood County, WV?

 Community colleges in Wood County, WV have approximately 10% minority enrollment, with the majority being Hispanic and Black.